aai530-group6/project/README.md

-# Next-Generation Sleep Quality Analysis and Prediction
+# DeepSleepNet: A DeepLearning Approach to Enhancing Sleep Quality Analysis and Prediction in IoT-Enabled Devices

 This project is a collaborative effort by students in the AAI-530 course within the Applied Artificial Intelligence Program at the University of San Diego (USD).